by Dr. Lawrence Wilson

 Letting go is a complex process.
 It is discussed in more detail in an article on this website entitled Letting Go.
-However, the most powerful method I know to force one to let go is a particular meditation exercise.
-I will call it the Roy Masters type of meditation, after the man who taught it to me.
+However, the most powerful method I know to force one to let go is a particular mental exercise.

-This relieves us of dealing with anger incorrectly, and this alone is a great benefit, at times.
+The pulling down exercise is submitting of your will to a higher power.
+This relieves us of dealing with anger incorrectly, and alone is a great benefit.
 The world is larger than ourselves and there is no way we understand all angles of a problem such as anger.
 Thus, it can make sense to turn it over to a higher power and do our best to forgive and ask for help.

 1. It will bring up one’s own issues so that they will not remain as a subconscious trigger mechanism for inappropriate angry responses.